levinmat/PlaylistAnalyzer/README.md

 *Interested in learning more about your music taste?
 Need a playlist for a group study session that you'll all enjoy?
 Want a custom generated playlist based on the audio features of your Top 100 songs?*

 This project gives solutions to these problems and more.
 Inspired by Spotify's 2017 Wrapped feature, I set out to determine what insights could be gleaned from a user’s Top 100 playlist and how to apply this data in a meaningful way.
-After gathering Top 100 playlists from 12 different Spotify users, I began working on various functions using the Spotify API to see what could be done with the data.
+After gathering Top 100 playlists from 12 different Spotify users, I began working on various functions using the [Spotify Web API](https://beta.developer.spotify.com/documentation/web-api/) to see what could be done with the data.

 If you use Spotify as much as I do, your Top 100 playlist is an accurate representation of your musical taste.
 Is it possible for a computer to automatically identify your taste in music, generate playlists you'll enjoy, and compare your tastes with your friends?
 The answer to all these questions is yes.